 Invasive species are primarily spread by human activities.
 Many species are introduced intentionally for reasons like agriculture, medicine, sport, decoration, land stability, and biological control.
 Here are some examples of introductions:

-Introduced to North America from France by E.L Trouvelot in 1869 with the hopes of using the species to start a silk industry in the US.
-Trouvelot was breeding the moths in his backyard in Massachusetts.
+- Gypsy moth: This insect was introduced to North America from France by E.L Trouvelot in 1869 with the hopes of using the species to start a silk industry in the US.
+Gypsy moth has become a significant pest because the caterpillars have voracious appetites and feed on more than 300 species of trees and shrubs, posing a danger to North America's forests.

 In today’s globalized world, people and goods travel around the world very quickly, and they often help facilitate the movement of invasive species unintentionally or accidently.
 Some examples include: